 - Regularly trimming your cat’s nails can prevent injury and damage to household items.

-- Ask your veterinarian what type of clipper is best for your cat and also ask for a tutorial on how to perform this necessary task of trimming your cat’s nails.
+- Ask your veterinarian what type of clipper is best for your cat.
+You should also ask for a tutorial on how to trim your cat’s nails.

 - Most cats enjoy soft, cozy beds with deep sides that they can settle down into it.
 This provides your cat with a safe place they can call their own.

-- Multiple resting places are preferable as cats seek warmth throughout the day and will move to different parts of the house where the sun is shining through any windows.
+- It is helpful to have multiple resting places since cats seek warmth throughout the day.
+They will move to different parts of the house where the sun is shining through the windows.

 - Homes with multiple cats should have a variety of beds in many locations so that cats can have their own space if they choose.